Love him, or "hate" him, there is no denying Tom Brady's athletic success.

 The star says he has to eat this way if he wants to keep playing, telling New York magazine recently: “I don’t believe you could be a 39-year-old quarterback in the NFL and eat cheeseburgers every day.
 I want to be able to do what I love to do for a long time.”

-Coach told us long ago, "junk in equals junk out", and while we can't say the supplements Tom Brady does use, we can note that pH Correct Kre-Alkalyn Supreme (and Kre-Anabolyn) along with Neurotoxin and Nightshade Free Burn It Up do fit perfectly within a high alkaline and nightshade free diet.
+Coach told us long ago, "junk in equals junk out", and while we can't say the supplements Tom Brady does use, we can note that pH Correct Kre-Alkalyn Creatine (and Kre-Anabolyn) along with Neurotoxin and Nightshade Free Burn It Up do fit perfectly within a high alkaline and nightshade free diet.

 Being based around Atlanta, Georgia, we can't help but cheer on our 'Birds this Sunday, but win or lose we must give a tip of the hat to Tom Brady for his hard work leading to an outstanding career that started as a bench warmer, and for being so outspoken about a smart diet plan being a major key to long lasting athletic success.